 I love watching her play her violin, even though getting her to practice is nearly as difficult as getting her to wear her pajamas.
 I love the questions she asks me every fifteen minutes, always wanting to learn something new, and showing just how deeply she thinks.
 I love how she gives me a hug and kiss in front of all of her classmates whenever I show up to volunteer in her classroom.

-I love that I could keep writing this list for another hour and come up with a million more things I love about Sophia.
+I love that I could keep writing this list for another hour and come up with a million more things I love about this child.
 I love HER.

 Having all of that ripped away from me is unthinkable, unimaginable, unfathomable.
 And yet, twenty sets of parents are having to think the unthinkable now.